-Agile in e-Learning development?
+Agile for instructional designers?
 If somebody had said that to me 15 years ago, I would’ve probably asked for an interpreter.
 Yet here we are applying Scrum and its siblings to instructional design.

-It’s no secret that agile methodologies have been making inroads in a variety of verticals.
-I’ve got a friend who’s been a long-standing agile evangelist and has gently pushed a bunch of brick-and-mortar software and non-software companies towards agile.
-The guy got a little carried away and once shared with his wife the candid idea of applying agile to their domestic projects, like home finance, laundry and social life.
+It’s no secret that Agile methodologies have been making inroads in a variety of verticals.
+I’ve got a friend who’s been a long-standing Agile evangelist and has gently pushed a bunch of brick-and-mortar software and non-software companies toward Agile.
+The guy got a little carried away and once shared with his wife the candid idea of applying Agile to their domestic projects, like home finance, laundry, and social life.
 He got a really dirty look in response.

 Apparently, educational technology has endeavored to keep up with the methodology trends and find tailored solutions to specific e-Learning issues.
 One of those solutions is the ADDIE course development model that has been widely adopted across the industry.